Priyansha29/Decision-statements/README.md

 Tools Used: VS Code or Programiz Online Compiler

+Theory:

+In C++, decision-making statements allow the program to make choices and execute specific blocks of code based on conditions.
+These statements control the program flow by evaluating expressions and determining which path to follow.

+1)Common Decision-Making Statements in C++: if / if-else: Used to execute code based on whether a condition is true or false.

+2)else-if ladder: Checks multiple conditions in a sequential manner.

+3)Nested if: Allows conditions within conditions for multi-level checks.

+4)switch-case: Efficiently handles multiple constant-based choices, often used in menu-driven programs.

+These constructs are essential for building interactive, logic-driven, and user-responsive applications in C++.
+They form the core of control flow in most real-world programs.

-Theory: -->Program-1: Even/Odd Number Checker
+-->Program-1: Even/Odd Number Checker

+Aim: To determine whether a given number is even or odd.

+Logic:

-This program checks whether a given number is even or odd using modular arithmetic.
-An even number is any integer divisible by 2 (num % 2 == 0).
-An odd number is any integer not divisible by 2 (num % 2 != 0).
-The program uses a simple if-else conditional structure to determine and display the result.
+An even number is divisible by 2 → num % 2 == 0

+An odd number is not divisible by 2 → num % 2 != 0

+Conditional Used: if-else statement

+Working:

+Takes integer input.

+Applies modulo operation.

+Displays result based on remainder.

 -->Program-2: Vowel/Consonant Checker

-This program identifies whether an input character is a vowel or consonant.
-Vowels in English are A, E, I, O, U (both uppercase and lowercase).
-All other alphabetic characters are consonants.
-The program uses a compound conditional check with logical OR (||) operators.
-It checks both lowercase and uppercase vowel cases.
+Aim: To check whether an input character is a vowel or consonant.

+Logic:

+Uses compound condition with || (logical OR) operators.

+Compares input character against all vowels.

+Working:

+Validates character input.

+Matches it with vowels.

+Categorizes as vowel or consonant.

 -->Program-3: Largest of Three Numbers

-This program finds the largest among three given numbers using nested conditional statements.
-It compares each number against the other two sequentially.
-Uses multiple if conditions with nested ifs to check all possibilities.
-The logic checks all possible combinations of number magnitudes.

-Note: This implementation doesn't handle cases where two or all three numbers are equal
+Aim: To find the largest among three given numbers.

+Logic:

+Uses nested if-else statements.

+Compares numbers pairwise to find the maximum.

+Working:

+Takes three numeric inputs.

+Compares them using nested conditionals.

+Displays the largest value.

 -->Program-4: Birthday Month from Number

-This program displays the name of the birthday month of the user based on its numerical representation (1-12) using a switch-case structure.
-Maps integer inputs (1-12) to corresponding month names.
-Uses switch-case for efficient multi-way branching.
-Includes a default case for invalid inputs (numbers outside 1-12).
-Each case has a break statement to prevent fall-through.
+Aim: To display the birthday month name based on numerical input (1–12).

+Logic:

+Maps numbers 1–12 to month names.

+Uses switch-case structure for multi-way branching.

+Structure:

+Each case corresponds to a month (e.g., case 1 → January).

+Includes break statements to prevent fall-through.

+default case handles invalid inputs.

+Working:

+Takes user input (1–12).

+Matches with correct month.

+Displays month name.

 -->Program-5: Simple Calculator

-This program implements a basic calculator that performs arithmetic operations on two numbers.
-Takes two floating-point numbers as input.
-Provides a menu of operations (addition, subtraction, division, multiplication).
-Uses switch-case to execute the selected operation.
-Displays the result formatted with input numbers and operation.
-Includes a default case for invalid operation choices.
+Aim: To perform basic arithmetic operations between two numbers.

+Operations Provided:

+Addition, Subtraction, Multiplication, Division

+Logic:

+Accepts two floating-point numbers.

+Provides menu for user to select operation.

+Uses switch-case for branching based on choice.

+Structure:

+Each operation is a case.

+default case handles invalid choices.

+Output:

+Displays result with appropriate formatting.

 Conclusion: Hence, we implemented the use of conditional statements for accurate output and switch case for menu-driven program.